 Gift certificates and gift cards should have a "valid through" date printed on them.
 For example, the expiration date might be on the front of a gift certificate or on the back of a gift card.
 If you can't find the expiration date, you can call the customer service number and ask.

-Because gift cards and certificates are treated like cash and, therefore, hard to trace, scammers sometimes use gift cards as a way to rip people off.
+Because gift cards and certificates are treated like cash and therefore hard to trace, scammers sometimes use gift cards as a way to rip people off.

-One common scam is when a scammer contacts you and pretends to be a lawyer or law enforcement agent who's calling (or emailing or texting) on behalf of a family member who is supposedly in trouble with the law.
+One common scam is when a scammer contacts you and pretends to be a lawyer or law enforcement agent who's calling (or emailing or texting) on behalf of a family member who is in supposedly in trouble with the law.
 The scammer says you need to buy gift cards from a particular vendor in specific amounts to pay them to help your family member.
 After you buy the gift cards, the scammer requests the code numbers and PINs.
 Of course, this is a scam.
 Legitimate attorneys and law enforcement won't ask for payment in gift cards.

 A similar scam involves an email or text from your boss or employer with a similar request for gift cards.
 Basically, if anyone asks you to buy gift cards for them, it's probably a scam.
 Always question a request for gift cards.
 Scammers often try to force a sense of urgency to get a quick response before you have time to think about whether the request is a scam.

 Another kind of scam is called "card draining."
 A scammer drains a gift card by getting the bar code, PIN number, CVV number, or activation code from inside the packaging.
-They then reseal the card, wait for you to buy it and load it with money, and then spend the balance before you can.
+They then reseal the card, wait for you buy it and load it with money, and then spend the balance before you can.
+Some states are considering laws requiring retailers to sell cards in secure, enclosed packaging.
+These cards must be numberless and chip-enabled, so consumers can safely activate them on the card issuer's website.

 To get additional information on identifying and avoiding gift card scams, read the Federal Trade Commission (FTC) articles Avoiding and Reporting Gift Card Scams and Scammers Demand Gift Cards.